davidkastner/pyQMMM/README.md

 much of the functionality is built around the Amber-TeraChem interface.
 However, we aim for software agnostic functionality.

-The initial limited goal of the package is serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
+The initial limited goal of the package is to serve as a repository sandbox for useful scripts used in my molecular modelling workflows.
 However, eventually, I would hope to grow PyQMMM into a robust tool for automating the job preparation and analysis of QM/MM simulations.

 ---